When Mozilla Firefox is marked as unsanctioned in our environment, my next move is to clean up existing installs across all managed devices.

 if ($findings.Count -gt 0) { exit 1 } else { exit 0 }

-- Uninstall via registry - Uses the uninstall string from registry (handles both EXE and MSI installs)
+- Uninstall - Uses the registry uninstall string (handles helper.exe and msiexec).

-- Remove directories - Program Files, ProgramData, and user AppData folders
+- Cleanup - Deletes directories in Program Files, ProgramData, and AppData.

 $firefoxProcesses = @("firefox", "firefox-esr", "plugin-container", "crashreporter", "updater")